In order to authenticate requests to the Numeral API, Numeral enforces two levels of authentication:

 2. API keys

-The API key must be passed into the X-API-Key
+Generate an API key and pass it into the X-API-Key

 curl --request GET \